 Most NC State students live in a dorm on campus — right?
-Actually, no. Many NC State students live off campus and walk, drive, or take the bus to class.
+Actually, no. Most students live off campus and walk, bike, drive, or ride the bus to class.
 It’s smart, really: Commuting is one of the best ways to save money in college.